 In his next thought he wondered, “Is this what it means to be insane?”
 Then arose the fear that led to a new fear that the questions meant there was something wrong with him.
 Meyer speculates that a psychologist might have diagnosed him with anxiety leading to a panic attack.

 In college, though, Meyer was able to find some clarity and context for his experience in the study of existentialism: “Without an infinite reference point, nothing finite has any ultimate meaning or value.”
 (Paraphrasing John Paul Sartre).
 Meyer realized, “That was what was bothering me!”

 Everything is in flux from our human vantage point.
 Everything is passing, passing, passing…..
 Nothing has any lasting meaning or value from the position of a finite being.
 The anxiety he felt was a “metaphysical anxiety”.

 Stephen Meyer’s journey is somewhat similar to mine, except for the details.
-This journey is common to human experience, and it has ancient roots.
+This journey is also common to human experience, and it has ancient roots.
 Anyone who has spent any time reading Ecclesiastes knows what I am talking about.

-He had an intuition that something must exist that doesn’t change, or everything else that is constantly changing has no substance or reality, but he didn’t a potential source for that “something” until he read the Bible.
-He found potential answers in the Bible, and he eventually became a Christian, but his conversion as “tortuous and gradual”.
+He had an intuition that something must exist that doesn’t change, or everything else that is constantly changing has no substance or reality, but he didn’t have a potential source for that “something” until he read the Bible.
+But, then he encountered a different problem: he wasn’t sure he wanted to embrace the answer.

 “Unless our minds are the product of a benevolent creator who made them in such as way as to make it possible for us to know the world as it really is, or at least approximately so, we … plunge into a form of profound skepticism about whether what we are perceiving matches what is really out there and whether or not, at a deeper level, our lives can have any ultimate meaning or purpose.”